absmach/supermq-docs/docs/authorization.md

 }
 ```

-In JWT Token, the domain field has **domain ID** and the user field has **user ID**.
+In JWT token, the domain field has **domain ID** and the user field has **user ID**.

 If the domain field is empty, then with that JWT token following actions are permitted

-- User profile Update
+- User profile update
-- Domain Creation & listing,
+- Domain creation & listing,
-- Accept Domain invitations
+- Accept domain invitations

-Actions related to the creation, updation, and deletion of Things, Channels, and Groups are not permitted, requests will fail in authorization.
-In Magistrala operations related to Things, Channels, and Groups take place in Domain Level.
+Actions related to the creation, updation, and deletion of things, channels, and groups are not permitted, requests will fail in authorization.
+In magistrala operations related to things, channels, and groups take place in domain level.
 So for these kinds of operations, a JWT token with a domain field containing the operating domain ID is required.

-There are two ways to obtain JWT Token for a particular Domain
+There are two ways to obtain JWT token for a particular domain

 ### Option 1: Passing domain_id while obtaining new token